Franz König: Relations with the Pope

 Despite securing the election of John Paul II, his relations with the Holy See turned somewhat sour toward the end of his tenure as Archbishop of Vienna.
 König criticized the Pope for refusing to engage with what he considered "the spirit of progress that the Second Vatican Council had developed" and disagreed with what he perceived to be an overly centralised Church and too much control in the hands of the Roman Curia.
 The Curia also appeared to display hostility toward König, refusing to back his suggested candidate for Archbishop of Vienna—Bishop Helmut Krätzl, an auxiliary bishop of Vienna.
 Instead he was ordered by the nuncio to add Hans Hermann Groër onto the terna, or list of candidates.

 Relations with his successor

 He resigned his post in Vienna on 16 September 1985 and was succeeded by Groër, whose appointment König had questioned, although König did serve as Groër's principal consecrator.
 Groër, who became a cardinal, was later removed from office by John Paul II for sexual misconduct.
-After Groër's troubles came to light, König once again pressed for Krätzl to be appointed Archbishop, however his advice was again ignored.
+After Groër's troubles came to light, König once again pressed for Krätzl to be appointed Archbishop of Vienna, however his advice was again ignored.